 The Departmental Office invites students, within a period of one to two months after the beginning of the semester, to enrol to the modules they will be attending during the semester in which they will be entitled to be examined.
-Module selection is online, and subject to strict deadlines.
+Module selection is an online process and is subject to strict deadlines.
 Students will not be able to enrol to modules after the deadline.
 If a student has not enrolled in a module, they cannot be examined in it at the end of semester examinations, nor resit the module in September.